 The Canadian Safe School Network (CSSN) is a national, not-for-profit, registered charitable organization with a mandate to reduce youth violence and make our schools and communities safer.
 CSSN was born of the Government of Ontario’s Safe School Task Force and was launched in 1997 by representatives from police, education and business communities.

 The Canadian Safe School Network envisions a society in which all children and youth can:

 - Learn and develop in a caring, accepting and harm-free environment;

-- Behave responsibly and accept the natural consequences of their own behaviour.
+- Behave responsibly and accept the consequences of their own behaviour.

-CSSN works with police services, school boards, the municipal, provincial and federal governments and the business community to find new solutions to the problem of youth violence.
+CSSN works with police services, school boards, and the municipal, provincial and federal governments to find new solutions to safety issues youth face.
 We are always looking for other like-minded individuals organizations to help us with special initiatives or to sponsor any of our events.

 Since our inception, we have been very active in developing safe school resources, administering research, hosting conferences and professional development for educators and administrators across Canada.